Erebos3D/nuimo-windows-unofficial/README.md

 It can be used to toy around with the controller and is not very complex.

 ## How to include the Nuimo Controller
 You can simply include the DLL from the Nuimo Controller in your Universal App.
 As far as I know, it will only work with apps written in C#.
 Distinguish between the Release and the Debug version of the DLL.
 The latter includes more debug output.
-If you are going to build the DLL yourself anyway, you could also include the whole Nuimo Controller project.
+You need to build the DLL yourself anyway (for now), so you could also include the whole Nuimo Controller project.
 Then, most important, add the Bluetooth capability in your Package.appxmanifest.
 The rest is simple code:
 ```csharp